| (ARA) - The lights go down. A glow appears on the screen, followed by the

 for bass presence and a DVD player with integrated amplifier.
 So, together with

+your TV, you've got everything you need?except your speaker mounts.
 "You can either mount the speakers to a wall or ceiling, or place them

 on stands in the appropriate positions," says Keith Pribyl of Sanus Systems,